orzuk/COMPASS/README.md

 This package is required only for the solution comparison module of STRIP.

 2.2.
 Mex files:
-To enhance performance, parts of STRIP are written in C and compiled to .mex files accessible by Matlab.
+To enhance performance, parts of COMPASS are written in C and compiled to .mex files accessible by Matlab.
 We’ve provided .mex files for unix and pc in the directory /src/mex.
 If you need to create .mex files for your environment, you will need to run the following command in Matlab:
-		CompileSTRIPMexFiles
+		CompileCOMPASSMexFiles

 2.3 Demo/Usage Example:
-After installation, you can run the following script/function STRIPMain This script demonstrates most of STRIP’s main modules.
+After installation, you can run the following script/function COMPASSMain This script demonstrates most of COMPASS' main modules.
 It simulates a bacterial mixture, sample reads, reconstruct identities, and compare reconstructed solution to original vector.